So that (in order to) allows us to express an aim, and is often followed by a modal auxiliary like can, will, may or could, would, might:

 So that you don't go hungry, I left some food on the table.
 In order for you not to go hungry, I left some food on the table.

 Note the difference between so that and so.
 As a conjunction, so is used to show an effect or result.

 I was tired so I decided not to go to the party I decided not to go to the party because I was tired.

-Still having difficulties with 'So that'?
-Want to improve your English?
-Test our online English lessons and receive a free level assessment!
+Still facing difficulties with 'So that'?
+Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!

 What our users say:

 Tips for learning 'So that'?
 Share them with us!